Moto Service Station

 The motorway service station at Pease Pottage contains:

-- several franchised eating establishments, which change from time to time (at March 2014: Costa Coffee, Burger King, a cornish pasty kiosk, a Greggs bakery, and Moto’s own-brand Eat and Drink Company);
+- several franchised eating establishments, which change from time to time (at October 2019: Costa Coffee, Burger King, a cornish pasty kiosk, a Greggs bakery, a krispy Kreme doughnut shop, and Moto’s own-brand Eat and Drink Company);

 - a Marks and Spencer Simply Food shop: well-stocked and not too pricey, at least by Marks and Spencer’s standards (update: the M & S at Pease Pottage started selling booze in the summer of 2013; because the site is off the motorway, it seems not to be subject to Section 176 of the Licensing Act 2003, which prohibits the sale of alcohol at motorway service stations);